LinkedInLearning/hands-on-ai-rag-using-llamaindex-3830207/04_RAG_Evaluation/04_01_Introduction_to_RAG_Evaluation.md

 | Generation   | Hallucination             | Factual Errors               | Generation of plausible-sounding but incorrect information.                  |
 |              | Bias & Toxicity           | Harmful & Inappropriate Outputs | Generation of biased, offensive, or harmful content.                        |
 |              | Response Diversity        | Limited Creativity           | Challenges in generating diverse and creative responses.                     |

-This format organizes the information clearly, aligning all descriptions and maintaining consistency in capitalization and terminology.

 ## Evaluating Different RAG Components